The Hazards Golfing Society

 Members are drawn from many clubs, mainly across the home counties with some further afield.
 Generally they are or have been in single figures.

-The Society plays 7 meetings from March to September at courses such as Rye, Walton HeathWest Sussex, The Berkshire and New Zealand and has a Ladies’ Day at Worplesdon.
+The Society plays 8 meetings from March to September at courses such as Walton HeathWest Sussex, The Berkshire, Littlestone, Ashridge and New Zealand.
 Guests are welcome and this often provides a route into membership.

-There are around 11 matches with societies including the XL Club, the Seniors, the Elders and the Circuit Judges as well with clubs such as St George’s Hill, Royal Porthcawl and Aldeburgh.
-It has short tours to Royal Porthcawl and to Suffolk and enters teams in the Piskey at Newquay and the Alba Trophy at Woking.
+There are around 13 matches with societies including the XL Club, the Seniors, the Elders and the Medical Golfing Society as well with clubs such as St George’s Hill, Royal Porthcawl and Aldeburgh.
+It has short tours to Royal Porthcawl and to Suffolk and enters teams in the Piskey at Newquay, the Alba Trophy at Woking, and the Muddyman Torpedo at Blackwell.

-The Annual Dinner in November and AGM in February will be held in 2024 at the East India Club in St. James’s.
+The Annual Dinner in November and AGM in February are normally held at the East India Club in St. James’s Square, London.

 The Society is keen to promote junior golf and awards the Hazards Salver and a bursary to the best score by an under 16yr boy playing in the Carris Trophy, provided by its founder.
-From 2017, a similar trophy and bursary will be provided for the best score by an under 16yr girl playing at the England Golf Girls Championships.
+From 2017, a similar trophy and bursary has been provided for the best score by an under 16yr girl playing at the England Golf Girls Championships.